 Unless you live out of the eye of prying neighbors, you likely want some privacy while you enjoy your new house.
 However, window coverings are typically not included in a new build.
-If you’re going to keep unwelcome glances at bay, you will need to invest in blinds or curtains for your windows.
+If you’re going to keep unwelcome glances at bay, you will need to invest in remote control window blinds or curtains for your windows.

 Perhaps some of the most overlooked extra expenses of a new home are the accessories.
 Items like towel rods and toilet paper holders may not be included in your home’s construction, leaving you to purchase these items independently.

 While some newly constructed homes may have these items, many do not.
 Asking your builder ahead of time what will be included can help you budget what you need to purchase after your house is completed.